SymfonyCasts/api-platform3/sfcasts/ep1/filters.md

 that allow you to filter the collections of results by text, booleans, dates and much more.

-Here's how it works: above your class add an attribute called `ApiFilter`.
+Here's how it works: above your class, add an attribute called `ApiFilter`.

 There are typically two ingredients that you need to pass to this.
 The first is which filter *class* you want to use.
 And if you look at the documentation, there's a bunch